 Also, the U.S Food and Drug Administration (FDA) found the evidence for CBD’s seizure reducing abilities compelling enough to pursue.

-The expert of FDA’s found enough evidence to approve a CBD-based treatment for epilepsy.
+The expert of the FDA’s found enough evidence to approve a CBD-based treatment for epilepsy.
 However, this particular approval made history as the first FDA acceptance of a drug made from cannabis.

 Is CBD Oil Legal?